 Recently Science Daily published a Rutgers University study on pyrethroid conventional pesticides’ suspected effect on the development of attention deficit hyperactivity disorder in children.
 And while we’re as concerned as ever that ADHD is plaguing at least 5%* of youth worldwide, we also can’t say that we’re surprised.

-If we know that traditional pesticides like pyrethroids kill insects by paralyzing their nervous systems, it’s not much of a stretch to imagine that these chemicals might be affecting our brains, too.
-And as toxic pesticides creep into our lives in our produce, parks, and even in our own homes, there’s now more evidence than ever that the stuff is seriously dangerous and contributing to the rise in ADHD.
+If we know that conventional pesticides like pyrethroids kill insects by paralyzing their nervous systems, it’s not much of a stretch to imagine that they might be affecting our brains, too.
+And as conventional pesticides creep into our lives in our produce, parks, and even in our own homes, there’s now more evidence than ever that the stuff is seriously dangerous and contributing to the rise in ADHD.

 With that in mind, here are our top 3 takeaways from the Rutgers study: